-The breadth and depth of Monash psychology research is showcased within interdisciplinary collaborations across three areas of Monash University:
+The breadth and depth of Monash psychology research is significant, with our staff engaged across the following research programs:

 The Turner Institute for Brain and Mental Health brings together world-leading research capability and people to galvanise novel solutions for the enormous mental health challenges facing our modern world.